JoanWaithira/DataMastery/README.md

 ### 3. Data Preprocessing
 - Cleaned University of Twente sensor data.
 - Mapped campus land cover using QGIS, Google Earth, and in-situ observations.
-# Tools Used in Analysis

-Below is a more in-depth description of all the tools used in this analysis and their respective versions:
+- Below is a more in-depth description of all the tools used in this analysis and their respective versions:

 1. **Google**
    - **Tool**: Google Earth Engine